Home » Getting Your Degree » Online Degree Programs: 5 Steps to Succeed

 Designate Study Space

-If you’re taking classes online, chances are you are using your kitchen table or coffee table as work spaces.
+If you’re taking classes online, chances are you are using your kitchen table or coffee table as a workspace.
 But there’s a better way.

-In order to ‘turn on & off’ your ‘school mode’ you need to have a designated study space(s) where you do your school work.
-That way you can better delineate when you are studying and when you aren’t so as to not get distracted in environments that aren’t conducive to concentration.
-We suggest having a go-to location such as a dedicated home office space or a coffee shop where you only go to study or complete school work.
+In order to ‘turn on & off’ your ‘school mode’, you need to have a designated study space(s) where you do your school work.
+That way, you can better delineate when you are studying and when you aren’t so as not to get distracted in environments that aren’t conducive to concentration.
+We suggest having a go-to location, such as a dedicated home office or a coffee shop, where you only go to study or complete schoolwork.

 Other Considerations

-Some live in areas with spotty reception on cell phones or wi-fi.
-For online school work, you’ll want to find the most reliable connections possible to avoid dropped conference calls, online presentations, or access to online learining tools like Blackboard.
-You’ll also want to know the school’s attendance policies when it comes to tehcnical difficulties like not being able to connect to a particular online class session, dropped connections, missed school deadlines due to connectivity trouble, etc.
+Some live in areas with spotty cell phone or Wi-Fi reception.
+For online school work, you’ll want to find the most reliable connections possible to avoid dropped conference calls, online presentations, or access to online learning tools like Blackboard.
+You’ll also want to know the school’s attendance policies for technical difficulties, such as being unable to connect to a particular online class session, dropped connections, or missed school deadlines due to connectivity issues.

-Add/Drop policy in general may be different for online learning.
+The add/drop policy may differ in general for online learning.
 Know your school’s terms and conditions in this area before you commit to an online learning program.

 Haven’t decided on a degree program yet?